SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%2014.JPG)

-The Monte-Carlo simulation is based on stochiastic approach, where the future development of the race is predicted using the capabilities (laptime, consistency, error rate) of the different drivers on the one hand and by introducing random events like a premature pitstop of one of the opponents on the other hand.
+The Monte-Carlo simulation is based on a stochiastic approach, where the future development of the race is predicted using the capabilities (laptime, consistency, error rate) of the different drivers on the one hand and by introducing random events like a premature pitstop or an accident of one of the opponents on the other hand.
 You can choose the number of traffic models generated for each strategy candidate using the "# Scenarios" input field and the random impact with "Random Factor" field.
 The number of possible strategy candidates is derived implicitly by the "Variation" field, wich determines up to which extent the strategy might be altered compared to the "ideal" strategy without traffic.

 In the lower area, you can fine-control the traffic model generation by choosing which type of variations are generated and how these will impact the evaluation score of the resulting model.
-At the end the resulting strategy with best score regarding 1. gained position, 2. least amount of traffic after a pitstop and 3. the least overall amount of pitstops will be chosen as the future strategy.
+At the end, the resulting strategy with best score regarding 1. gained position, 2. least amount of traffic after a pitstop and 3. the least overall amount of pitstops will be chosen as the future strategy.

 ##### Altering the current race strategy